-Further, any reference to "point of reception" means a point on a Block F parcel occupied by the recipient of the noise or sound, that represents the shortest distance between that parcel and the source of the noise.
+And further, for the purposes of this Section, any reference to "point of reception" means a point on a Block F parcel occupied by the recipient of the noise or sound, that represents the shortest distance between that parcel and the source of the noise.
 In all cases, the point of reception shall be measured at least 1.2 m above the surface of the ground.
 All properties surrounding the Block F site are to be considered as quiet areas for receiver decibel limits.